 Get your neighbours or work colleagues involved, round up your friends and family, and involve any groups and clubs of which you're a member.
-It can bring people together, be great fun, and it's all for a great cause.
+Fundraising activities can bring people together, be great fun, and it's all for a great cause!

-We'll be right behind you so let us know what you have planned and we can offer support and help with promoting your fundraising event.
+When you support us we'll be right behind you.
+Let us know what you have planned and we can offer support and help with promoting your fundraising event.